Revelation Chapter Five

 Revelation 5:4

-I wept and wept because no one was found who was worthy to open the scroll or look inside.
+I cried and cried, because no one was found worthy to open the scroll or look inside it.

 We might ask ourselves why John would weep so much over the opening of a scroll.
 The opening of the scroll is the start of the judgment, cleansing, and renewal of the earth.
 We are told elsewhere that all of creation waits in anticipation of this and it seems that no one can open the scroll and start the process.
 This would be very sad as all of creation would be stuck in this fallen state.